RunningSl0th/THM_Writeups/kiba/README.md

 ```

 # Port 80
-Enumerated with whatweb, nikto, dirb. maybe comeback later
+Enumerated with whatweb, nikto, dirb.
+Not much useful information for now
 Only linux capabilities?/?

 # port 5044
-No results in nmap
+Nmap gave no info about port 5044.
+I checked it with nc to grab the banner.
+Also no results:

 ```sh
 nc -nvv 10.10.195.146 5044